About Gynecologic Cancer and Sexuality

 What are the immediate effects of gynecologic cancer therapy?

 Everyone experiences some inflammation in the pelvis after surgery or radiation therapy.
 Muscles, nerves, and organs may all be affected.
 Irritation of the pelvis may cause every day activities such as urinating, having bowel movements, or walking to become painful.
 Women often find intercourse uncomfortable after treatment.
+Often these side effects lessen over time.

 Once cancer therapy has ended, inflammation gradually subsides.
 Medications can be helpful in controlling discomfort until this occurs.
 The immediate effects of therapy may last up to three months and should diminish with time.
-If you continue to experience discomfort or other symptoms beyond this period, please tell your doctor.
+If you continue to experience discomfort or other symptoms beyond this period, please tell your provider.

 What if intercourse is painful?